navilan/navilan.in/web/navilan.in/site/en/writings/2024/2024-08-09-defeating-diabetes-2.md

 As I mentioned in my previous post, the fantastic, cozy gym in my apartment was unfortunately no longer sufficient for my workout needs.

 I got lucky.
-A super well equipped, clean, well-staffed Gym opened up recently, close to where I live.
+A well equipped, clean, sufficiently-staffed Gym opened up recently, close to where I live.
 If you live in Chennai, near the Injambakkam area, [check these folks out][DJ].
 They rock!

 [DJ]: https://djfitnessstudio.in/